elastufka/SAX-XRS_figures/_posts/2021-03-19-Calculating-expected-AIA-flux.md

 obs_params['T_err_MK']=[3.195,3.347]
 ```

-Compare expected AIA fluxes (dashed lines) with observed fluxes at peak of AIA event, at the brightest part of the flare as seen in AIA 211:
+Compare expected AIA fluxes (dashed lines) with observed fluxes _in one pixel_ at peak of AIA event, at the brightest part of the flare as seen in AIA 211:

 ```python
 obstime='2020-09-12 20:51:00'